fchow2018/rails-auth-library-app/README.md

 A rails library app that allows:
 - user authentication and log-in
-- many to many data structures for the database
+- many-to-many data structures for the database

 Things covered: